nturley/netlistsvg/README.md

 </details>
 <img src="https://cdn.rawgit.com/nturley/netlistsvg/d01285946e05ee5ce99dc5d0f8025be58b5936a3/doc/ports_splitjoin.svg" >

-I'll read through my code some time and add more detailed notes of the algorithm, but as I recall, the basic principles are as follows:

 * There should only exist one wire for each unique sequence of signals
 * Always prefer using an existing signal over adding a new split or join

-As I recall, I iterate over each input port and determine whether I need additional splits or joins to satisfy the port.
-Then I add the new signals as available signals for the rest of the ports to use.

 ElkJS handles all of the wire junctions.
 Sometimes it does some odd things.
-I'm still figuring it out.
 ## Input JSON
 This is designed to handle Yosys netlist format but we ignore most of it.
 This is what we are looking at.
 Currently, we only draw the first module in the modules object.
 ```json